VidCruiter Logo

 Interview fatigue

-Interview fatigue is a legitimate problem that can sabotage even the best laid recruitment plans.
+Interview fatigue is a legitimate, growing problem that can sabotage even the best laid recruitment plans.
 With so many of us working behind screens, the phenomenon has become even more widespread.
 It’s extended beyond in-person interviews to include video interviewing, too.

 “While the software has been an essential tool for productivity, learning, and social interaction, something about being on video conferences all day seems particularly exhausting.”

 Bailenson does not villainize the technology.
 He’s ‘thankful’ it has helped his research group stay productive and keeps friends and family connected.
-He simply offers an explanation into why it can feel so exhausting.
 He believes the fatigue boils down to four factors:

 • Excessive amounts of intense eye contact (ordinarily reserved for close relationships)